danielkepinski/project3/README.md

 - Includes a comment section where users can view and submit comments.

 **Comment Section**
-- Users can leave a comment by entering their name, email, and message.
+- Users can leave a comment by registering an account.
 - Comments display the name, date, and message content.
 - Submitted comments are immediately visible if active.